Application Components

 Strong undergraduate preparation for neuroscience includes at least one year of college level coursework in one of the following disciplines: biology, physics, chemistry, calculus, or engineering.
 Additional coursework in cognitive science, psychology, biophysics, or neurobiology is advisable.
 Applicants should describe their research experience in the Statement of Purpose.

 A bachelor’s degree or equivalent from an accredited institution with a minimum GPA of 3.0 on a 4.0 scale is required for admissions.
-In addition, the Neuroscience PhD Program requires applicants to have at least one year of laboratory research experience.
+In addition, the Neuroscience PhD Program requires applicants to have at least two years of laboratory research experience.

 Upload unofficial transcripts (ie, scanned copies) to your application.
 International applicants should also upload scanned copies of their degree certificate(s).
 If admitted to the program, you will be required to send official documents to UC Berkeley after accepting your admission offer.